millisande/anvil-google-text-scanner/README.md

 ## How to create an anvil app

-First you would need to download the app file (named App ) Then youb will need to go to "My Apps " on the "Anvil" website and click on the "import from file " button (just below the "create app" button) and select the app file.
+First you would need to download the app file (named App ) Then you will need to go to "My Apps " on the "Anvil" website and click on the "import from file " button (just below the "create app" button) and select the app file.
 You should eventually see the app in "Anvil"

 !["Import .yaml file "](/readme-images/import-app-sc.png "Import .yaml file")